John Guthrie Paterson

 He was born at Northcote, Victoria, the son for Jessie Fitzpatrick and John Paterson.
-He and attended school at Scots College in Sydney before studying at the University of Sydney.
+He and attended school at The Scots College in Sydney before studying at the University of Sydney.
 He became an accountant, company director and grazier, owning a large property near Barrington Tops.
 On 15 June 1926 he married Bessie Smith and they had two daughters.

-He was a member of the state executive of the Liberal party from 1957 until 1961 and was the country vice-president in 1966.
+He was a member of the state executive of the Liberal Party from 1957 until 1961 and was the country vice-president in 1966.